Earning the average

 Shall I play volleyball instead?

-This apparent financial success can bias decisions on which career to follow.
-In his Ask Ian blogpost on why footballers are paid more than volleyballers, ING senior economist Ian Bright says it is important to make important decisions based on complete information rather than what appears attractive from first impressions.
+Such high earnings can bias decisions on which career to follow.
+In his Ask Ian blogpost on why footballers are paid more than volleyballers, ING senior economist Ian Bright says important decisions should be based on complete information rather than what appears attractive from first impressions.

 “Our views are swayed by the information that is eye catching or salient – hence the term salience bias,” he writes.
 “This is a problem not only in deciding whether to try out for the local football team or to spend the extra hours on the golf course in the hope of breaking into the big time.
 It can also affect the decisions we make in deciding which career to follow.”